MIDIfactory/NGS_HCV/README.md

 - Mothur
 - Ncbi-blast+

-The software checks automatically the presence of all the required packages in the system.
-The absence of a required package causes the interruption of the pipeline run.
-A warning message is displayed on the terminal, indicating the missing package.
+The software automatically checks the presence of all required packages.
+A warning message is shown on the terminal indicating the missing package.

 # 2. Algorithm flow

-Below there is a briefly description of the flow followed by the pipeline.
+Here is a briefly description of the flow, along with the pipeline.
-The first step of the pipeline includes the checking of the reads folder and the extraction of the input files if compressed.
+The first step of the pipeline includes the check of the reads folder and the extraction of input files if compressed.
-During the second step, the reads to be processed are selected according to the indication of the user.
-At this point there is a bifurcation in the processing direction.
+During the second step, the reads that will be processed are selected according to user's indications.
+At this point there are two alternatives:

-**1. If the genotypes is unknown a blast against a pool of filtered HCV sequences is performed to find the genotype of the input reads.**
+**1. If the genotype is unknown, a blast against a pool of filtered HCV sequences is performed to find the genotype of the input reads.**

-**2. if the genotype is known the blast is not executed.
-And the pipeline pass directly to the next step.**
+**2. If the genotype is known the blast is not executed and the pipeline goes directly to the next step.**

 The next step is the mapping phase.
 The input reads are mapped against a specific reference